Pier Gerlofs Donia: Gysbert Japicx

-The seventeenth century Friese poet Gysbert Japicx (1603–1666) wrote in his composition "Tjesck Moars See Aengste" ("Grandmother's Sea Anguish") the following verse in reference to Grote Pier (eng. trans., Tall Peter):
+The seventeenth century Friese poet Gysbert Japicx (1603–1666) wrote in his composition "Tjesck Moars See Aengste" ("Grandmother's Sea Anguish") the following verse in reference to Grote Pier (eng. trans., Large Peter):

 Fivefal

 Stories about Pier grew into legends that often share themes with stories of other strong men in Germanic heroic literature.
 For example, one story says Pier ploughed his land by pulling the plough himself instead of using horses.
 Another story states that Pier could lift a horse above his head.
 Fivefal is the name in Frisian of a Frisian legend.
 It tells the story of Pier beating five strong men who came to fight him: the place where he beat them is known as Fivefal, (Lit.
 Five fall) for all five of them fell to the ground.